stephen-fox/brkit/README.md

 Creation of format string attacks that can write memory is handled in a similar fashion.
 The `SetupDPAFormatStringWriter` function leaks the DPA argument number of an oracle string, and then replaces it with a caller-supplied address.
-By abusing certain format specifiers (which is discussed in the GoDoc), callers can effectively overwrite the lower four, two, or single bytes:
+By abusing certain format specifiers (which is discussed in the Go doc), callers can effectively overwrite the lower four, two, or single bytes:

 ```go
 func ExampleDPAFormatStringWriter_WriteLowerFourBytesAt() {